 Test Participation

 The District of Columbia’s accountability system will include test participation to ensure that schools are considering the performance of all students.
-Schools with a DC CAS test participation rate of less than 95 percent for two consecutive years for all students will be classified as priority schools.
-Schools that have a DC CAS test participation rate of less than 95 percent for the same subgroup for two consecutive years will be classified as focus schools.
+Schools with a DC CAS test participation rate of less than 95 percent for two consecutive years for all students will be classified as Priority schools.
+Schools that have a DC CAS test participation rate of less than 95 percent for the same subgroup for two consecutive years will be classified as Focus schools.
 The participation rate is calculated based on the number of test takers, minus any scores or classrooms invalidated due to test integrity, plus the number of medical exemptions, divided by the number of students enrolled on the first day of testing.
+In the case of invalidations of assessment scores as a result of test integrity the participation rate for the year in question will be adjusted, which may result in new identification of Focus or Priority schools at the completion of test integrity investigations.

 Graduation Rates

-To determine the classification based on graduation rates of less than 60% for more than one year, the DC OSSE will use the leaver rate from 2010 and the adjusted cohort rate from 2011.
+To determine the classification based on graduation rates of less than 60% for more than one year for SY2011-12, the DC OSSE will use the rate from 2010 and the adjusted cohort rate from 2011.
 This mixed methodology is being used since the DC OSSE only has one year of data available for the adjusted graduation rate calculation.
 Starting with determinations based on the 2012 graduates for the SY13-14 school year, the adjusted cohort graduation rate will be used for both years to determine whether a school must be classified as priority based on graduation rate.
 School year 2013-14 is used here because the graduation rate is a lagging indicator.
 Final calculations are not available in time for use in accountability determinations for the preceding year.
-Among other factors described in more detail in 2.D., a cohort graduation rate of below 60% for two consecutive years or more will classify a school as a priority school.
+Among other factors described in more detail in 2.D., a cohort graduation rate of below 60% for two consecutive years or more will classify a school as a Priority school.

 Cut Scores and Classification

 The DC OSSE proposes a range of cut scores to determine the appropriate classification for each school under the proposed differentiated recognition, accountability, and support system.
-The proposed cut scores are established at levels that ensure that the categories for reward, priority, and focus schools meet the required definitions for performance and progress under ESEA flexibility.
+The proposed cut scores are established at levels that ensure that the categories for reward, priority, and Focus schools meet the required definitions for performance and progress under ESEA flexibility.
 The following chart summarizes school classification and cut scores.

 Table 2.B.vi.
 The DC OSSE School Classification and Cut Scores